-Occupy, from DC to Vancouver (Photograph by Elvin Wyly).
+Occupy, from DC to Vancouver (Photographs by Elvin Wyly).
 In the Fall of 2011, in response to catastrophic inequalities in the aftermath of a worldwide financial crisis triggered by speculative practices of wealthy and powerful banks, the Vancouver-based countercultural magazine Adbusters proposed an insurgent idea: why not "occupy" Wall Street, the power center associated with all those financial "innovations" that had caused so much pain for so many millions of the world's poor and unemployed?
 A group of committed activists in New York took the suggestion literally, and established a small camp near the Wall Street financial district.
 Soon "occupy" camps spread to dozens, then hundreds of cities across the U.S. and then around the world.
-In October, 2011, I was honored to be part of a panel discussion at Georgetown University School of Law in Washington, DC, commemorating the twentieth anniversary of Anita F. Hill's testimony on the sexual harassment she endured from Clarence Thomas - who was eventually confirmed as a Justice of the U.S. Supreme Court.
-The morning after the symposium, as I prepared to head to the airport, I turned on the television and saw a live broadcast from the "Occupy" camp that had just been set up on "Freedom Plaza," next to the Ronald Reagan International Trade Center.
-That was just down the street from my hotel.
-I packed up quickly and grabbed my camera, to catch a few images of the extraordinary diversity of the protest messages people carrying "We are the 99%" placards to highlight the fact that nearly all of the last generation's wealth gains have gone to the richest 1% of the population, activists with giant mock drones to protest the U.S. military's continued use of 'unmanned aerial vehicles' to carry out targeted assassinations in Afghanistan and Iraq, and then a large contingent with a giant banner: "President Obama, Yes You Can: Stop the Keystone XL Pipeline."
+In October, 2011, your instructor was honored to be part of a panel discussion at Georgetown University School of Law in Washington, DC, commemorating the twentieth anniversary of Anita F. Hill's testimony on the sexual harassment she endured from Clarence Thomas - who was eventually confirmed as a Justice of the U.S. Supreme Court.
+The morning after the symposium, preparing to head to the airport, turning on the television revealed a live broadcast from the "Occupy" camp that had just been set up on "Freedom Plaza," next to the Ronald Reagan International Trade Center.
+That was just down the street from the hotel.
+Packing up quickly and grabbing the camera enabled capture of a few images of the extraordinary diversity of the protest messages - people carrying "We are the 99%" placards to highlight the fact that nearly all of the last generation's wealth gains have gone to the richest 1% of the population, activists with giant mock drones to protest the U.S. military's continued use of 'unmanned aerial vehicles' to carry out targeted assassinations in Afghanistan and Iraq, and then a large contingent with a giant banner: "President Obama, Yes You Can: Stop the Keystone XL Pipeline."
 That was a demand for Obama to stop the company that was planning to build a new pipeline connecting Canada's "oilsands" in Alberta to the U.S. petroleum export networks on the Gulf of Mexico.
-I captured as many images as I could (see this), and then headed to the airport.
+A number of images were captured (see this), before the schedule required a quick departure at the airport.
 By the time the plane landed at YVR, a small camp had been established at the plaza in front of the Vancouver Art Gallery.
 It continued to grow, and a few days later, on a sunny Saturday in mid-October, the crowd at Occupy Vancouver had swelled to about 4,000 people.